robinske/hello-finatra.g8/README.markdown

 ### Where to next?

-Now that you know the basics of sending and receiving SMS and MMS text messages with Python, you might want to check out these resources.
+Now that you know the basics of receiving and responding to SMS text messages with Scala, you might want to check out these resources.

 * [Send an SMS message from your application](https://www.twilio.com/blog/2017/11/getting-started-with-scala-and-twilio.html)
 * Dive into the [API Reference documentation for Twilio SMS](https://www.twilio.com/docs/sms/api)